torvalds/linux/Documentation/hid/intel-ish-hid.rst

 Once connection is established, peers send each other flow control bus messages independently.
 Every peer may send a message only if it has received a flow-control credit before.
-Once it sent a message, it may not send another one before receiving the next flow control credit.
+Once it sent a message, it may yest send ayesther one before receiving the next flow control credit.
 Either side can send disconnect request bus message to end communication.
 Also the link will be dropped if major FW reset occurs.